sandervandevelde/MQTTBrokerPrivatePreview/README.md

 This private preview provides the following capabilities
 - Cloud MQTT broker functionality in Event Grid enabling publish and subscribe on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
 - MQTT v3.1.1 compliance:
-	- Persistent sessions ensure that a client's subscription information and messages are preserved for 2 days when a client disconnects, and the messages are resent to the client when it reconnects on the same session.
+	- Persistent sessions ensure that a client's subscription information and messages are preserved for 8 hours when a client disconnects, and the messages are resent to the client when it reconnects on the same session.
 	- Limitations:  LWT, Retain messages, Message ordering and QoS 2 are not supported.
 [Learn more](#mqttv311-level-of-support-and-limitations)
 - MQTT v5 compliance, below are some key features we support:
 	- User Properties on publish packet: Allows you to add additional information on publish packets to provide more context about the message.